C'est si bon: Recordings

+In 2007, Emilie-Claire Barlow recorded the song in French for her album The Very Thought of You.
+She recorded the song again in 2012 for her album Seule ce soir, which won the Juno Award for Vocal Jazz Album of the Year.

 In 2016, Tatiana Eva-Marie recorded the song in French with the Avalon Jazz Band on their album "Je suis Swing", a tribute to the Zazous.

 In 2017, Mireille Mathieu recorded the song (in French) for her double CD album Made in France, which gathers the greatest French songs known around the world, interpreted by the singer.
 It was announced in her official website on 15 August that year.

 In 2020, Thomas Dutronc recorded the song in trio with Iggy Pop and Diana Krall for his album Frenchy where he covers several popular French songs.

-In 2022, Nikki Yanofsky recorded the song in Frech and released it as a single and is on her album Nikki by Starlight.
+In 2022, Nikki Yanofsky recorded the song in French and released it as a single and is on her album Nikki by Starlight.